Erickramirez/Data-Engineering-ETL-to-Model-the-Data/README.md

 The `US_city_demographic` dimension table has been performed a roll-up operation to get the race data and obtain the data at the city level (using state_code and city as table keys).
 We can even perform another roll-up (state level) to check the data against the immigration fact on this table.
 The data dictionary has detailed information about each column
 (check the file `Capstone Project Template.ipynb`).

+#### Tools and Technologies
+The data solution has been currently addressed using the following tools and Technologies:
+- **Apache spark**  allows us to scale up on larger amounts of data and work with different data formats (in this case, SAS, Parquet, and CSV files).
+It also allows abstract the data access complexity and has flexibility on data manipulation as data frames and Spark SQL (both used during the project).

+    - **Spark Standalone**, currently we are handling more than three million records;
+however, it is not a problem to work on it locally (which was the current approach); if the data start to increase, a different approach will be needed, like using a cloud solution.
+But due to the abstraction of the data access provided by spark, the access to a data warehouse based on a DMBS or a data lake will not be a big challenge to perform.

+- **Jupyter notebook**   It allows us to follow up the data pipeline and document it with the code.
+However, for a scheduled operation, using python scrips will be a better approach; in this case, it works for us for data exploration.

+    - **PySpark** is the Python API written in python to support Apache Spark and have its capabilities.

+    - **Pandas** It allows data manipulation; however, it has been used to show the data examples (initially, they are in spark data frames).
+It is more user-friendly to display the data than PySpark show data.

+**Apache parquet** The data's output is stored in parquet file format; this is useful because it is optimized to work with complex data.
+It allows having columnar storage that provides for efficient data compression and encoding types.
+Parquet file format also allows the partition of data to be accessible.
+This structure can also contain our data model based on the star schema.
+It can easily be exported to a data lake on an AWS S3 bucket or a data warehouse solution, for instance, using AWS Redshift.

 ### Explanation of the files in the repository
 1. [Capstone Project Template.ipynb](./Capstone Project Template.ipynb) jupyter notebook project with the ETL
 2. [us-cities-demographics.csv](./us-cities-demographics.csv) demographics dataset.
 This data comes from OpenSoft.
 You can read more about it [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).